researchsoft/website/content/code-of-conduct/content.md

 Take care of each other.
 Alert the [ReSA Steering Committe](mailto:info@researchsoft.org) if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

-6. How to Submit a Report
+**6. How to Submit a Report**

 If you feel your safety is in jeopardy or the situation is an emergency, contact local law enforcement before making a report to  ReSA.
 ReSA is committed to promptly addressing any reported issues.
-If you have experienced or witnessed behavior that violates the ReSA Code of Conduct, please send an email to [mailto:conduct@researchsoft.org](conduct@researchsoft.org).
+If you have experienced or witnessed behavior that violates the ReSA Code of Conduct, please send an email to [conduct@researchsoft.org](mailto:conduct@researchsoft.org).
 These emails are sent to two staff from ReSA’s fiscal sponsor, [Code for Science and Society](https://codeforscience.org/): Danielle Robinson, President & Co-Executive Director; and Jessica Hardwicke, Sponsored Projects Services Manager .
 Please provide as much information as you can about the incident, such as where and when it occurred.

-7. License
+**7. License**

 This code of conduct has been adapted from the [US-RSE Association Code of Conduct](https://us-rse.org/code-of-conduct/), which builds on the [NumFocus Code of Conduct](https://numfocus.org/code-of-conduct), which was itself adapted from numerous sources, including the [Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), created by the Ada Initiative and other volunteers, which is under a [Creative Commons Zero license](https://creativecommons.org/share-your-work/public-domain/cc0/), the [Contributor Covenant version 1.2.0](http://contributor-covenant.org/version/1/2/0/), the [Bokeh Code of Conduct](https://github.com/bokeh/bokeh/blob/master/CODE_OF_CONDUCT.md), the [SciPy Code of Conduct](https://github.com/jupyter/governance/blob/master/conduct/enforcement.md), the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#enforcement-manual), and the [NeurIPS Code of Conduct](https://nips.cc/public/CodeOfConduct).